wp-plugins/wp-payeezy-donate/readme.txt

 = Can I style the donation form? =

 Yes.
-There is a text file enclosed that includes the needed css.
+[Here is a copy of the css I use](http://bentcorner.com/my-plugins/wp-payeezy-donate/style.txt), feel free to modify as you see fit.

 == Screenshots ==